iamMoafiaaNawaz/mlops-assignment-1/README.md

-# MLOps Assignment 1: Introduction, GitHub Basics, and MLflow Tracking
+# GitHub Basics and MLflow Tracking

 ## Project Description
 This project demonstrates the training, evaluation, and comparison of multiple machine learning models on the Iris dataset.
 It also includes experiment tracking, model logging, and model registration using **MLflow**.